-Veterans - All fees, except application and registration fees, paid to the college by veterans or war orphans, are refundable if requested by the student at the time of official withdrawal.
-The total fees paid, excluding the application and registration fees, are divided by the number of weeks in the semester and the refund pro-rated for the number of weeks remaining in the semester after the date of official withdrawal.
+NOTE: Tuition and other fees, except the application and activity fees, paid to the college by veterans or war orphans, are refundable if requested by the student at the time of his withdrawal.
+The total fees paid, excluding the application and activity fees are divided by the number of weeks in the semester and the refund pro rated for the number of weeks the student did not attend classes.